Xilinx/Vitis_Model_Composer/Tutorials/AIE-PL/AIE_HLS_tutorial/README.md

 This tutorial will explore how to model heterogeneous systems (consisting of AI Engine and PL components) in Vitis Model Composer.

-This tutorial will show how to use the **AIE to HLS** and **HLS to AIE** blocks to connect the HLS and AIE simulation domains and model a design with both AI Engines and PL blocks.
+This tutorial will show how to use the **AIE to HLS** and **HLS to AIE** blocks to connect the HLS and AIE simulation domains to accurately model how the AIE-PL interface will behave in hardware.

 ## Review the Tutorial Model